MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/across-teams-settings.md

 ms.author: jswymer
 ---

-# <a name="changing-company-and-other-settings-in-teams" />Breyta fyrirtæki og aðrar stillingar í Teams
+# <a name="changing-company-and-other-settings-in-teams"></a>Breyta fyrirtæki og aðrar stillingar í Teams

 [!INCLUDE [online_only](includes/online_only.md)]